Ano Abdoka: Career

 Before swearing in to his position as Transportation and Communications Minister, Abdoka took his oath on a centuries-old manuscript damaged by ISIS as a symbolic gesture.
 Ano stated prior to his ceremony, "It is a challenge that we as Christians, Chaldeans, Assyrians, and Syrians are remaining in the land of our ancestors...The Nineveh Plains, Iraq, Mesopotamia, and Kurdistan are our lands, and we are remaining here with the help of our friends in the Kurdistan Region.”
 During his tenure as Minister, the Ministry began reforming the transportation sector by outlawing smoking in taxis and buses.
 Moreover, the Ministry successfully pushed internet companies to reduce the price of internet and also improve its speed.

 In February 2020, Abdoka took part in an official Kurdish delegation to the Vatican City to meet Pope Francis and strengthen relations.

 Abdoka currently serves as the head of the Shlama Trend for Christian Affairs, and has also been a government representative of the KRG's Assyrian community in the past.
 He has attended several ceremonies promoting cultural and autonomous development of Assyrians in the Kurdish region, including the inauguration of Ankawa as a dedicated district.
 Other events that he has attended include the inauguration of a Syriac language library at Salahaddin University, and ordinations for new bishops in the Chaldean Catholic Church and the Assyrian Church of the East.
-In 2024, he had participated in the arrest of an unnamed Kurdish man who posted a Tiktok video of himself desecrating a Christian cemetery in Shaqlawa, an event which sparked outrage in Iraq.
+In 2024, he had participated in the arrest of an unnamed man who posted a Tiktok video of himself desecrating a Christian cemetery in Shaqlawa, an event which sparked outrage in Iraq.